kana2001/Java-Store-Front-Program/README.md

 </p>

 ## To Run
-Run the program in an IDE like IntelliJ
+Run the StoreView.java in an IDE like IntelliJ